sbaglivi/train-finder-front/notes.md

 Somewhere a key parameter is still missing
 I need to make 2 params on table optional (only needed on one of the two) Style is not being applied correctly to table header

+Decision:
+(For sure I want discounted total price data to be available if it's the best.
+To be fair in an ideal world I'd probably go for a non discounted price if the difference was like 1 euro for the flexibility in choosing the outgoing train but this is not an ideal world and I don't want to write extra logic for that.)

+- show the individual ticket and the discounted total price or
+- the discounted individual ticket and discounted total price

+behaviour I want: mobile user clicks on hint icon: popup shows up, when he clicks out of the hint it gets closed